FREE SHIPPING ON ORDERS OVER $40 in the Continental USA

 Beyond just hydrating, argan oil works wonders on the texture of your skin.
 Its unique composition helps improve skin’s elasticity, giving it a firmer, more youthful appearance.
 Regular use can help soften rough patches and visibly smooth the look of fine lines and wrinkles.
 The antioxidants in argan oil also help protect your skin from environmental stressors that can lead to premature aging.
 It’s gentle enough for all skin types, including sensitive skin, and absorbs beautifully to leave you with a smooth, non-greasy finish.
 Think of it as a daily dose of nourishment that helps your skin feel its best.

-Strengthens Hair and Tames Frizz
+Strengthen Hair and Finally Tame Frizz

 If you’re dealing with frizz or breakage, argan oil is a game-changer.
 It works by conditioning and smoothing the hair’s outer layer, or cuticle.
 A smoother cuticle means less friction between strands, which is a major cause of frizz and damage.
 This conditioning effect also helps strengthen the hair shaft, making it more resilient and less prone to breaking.
 By fortifying your strands, argan oil supports length retention and leaves your hair feeling silky and manageable.
 It’s an amazing complement to treatments that focus on rebuilding hair’s protein structure, as it helps seal in all that goodness.

-Protects from Heat and Mends Split Ends
+Protect Hair from Heat and Help Mend Split Ends

 We put our hair through a lot, especially with heat styling.
 Argan oil offers a layer of protection against damage from blow dryers, flat irons, and curling wands.
 It creates a nourishing barrier that helps shield your strands from high temperatures.
 While no product can permanently repair split ends, argan oil can temporarily mend their appearance by sealing them down, which prevents them from splitting further up the hair shaft.
 This gives your hair a much healthier, more polished look.
 Using a product like a leave-in cream with argan oil before styling is a simple step to keep your hair looking shiny and feeling strong.